Frog- Rana tigrina (Amphibian)

 - During their backward strokes, the toes are spread apart and the broad webs push against the water, moving the body forward.

 - The forelimbs help in propelling the frog to the extent and also in guiding the direction of the movement.

-Sexual dimorphism: in frogs, the male and female can be distinguished by their morphological characters-
+In frogs, the male and female can be distinguished by their following morphological characters:

 - The males are usually smaller and darker in color than the female